Skip to content

 What’s the Past Tense of Lying Down?
 Lay down or Laid down?

-What’s the past tense of lying down?
+What’s the past tense of “lay”?

 Did she lie down or lay down?
 Did she lie about lying down?
 Has she lied before?
-This pair of verb tenses sure is a befuddling grammar puzzle to solve: to lay down vs lie down, which is correct?
+This pair of verb tenses sure is a befuddling grammar puzzle to solve: to lay down vs. lie down, which is correct?

-1. To lie can refer to someone telling a lie, as in ‘a false statement made with deliberate intent to deceive’.
+1. To lie can refer to someone telling an untruth or false statement.
 For example, ‘I wouldn’t believe anything she says—she lies all the time.’
+The past tense of this meaning of “lie” is lied.

 To lie is in the present tense: I lie on the couch and watch TV every evening.